aliabooof/Data_sturctures_and_Algorithms_in_c/Alogrithms/Sorting/Bubble Sort/readme.md

     return 0;
 }
 ```
-##License
+## License
-This project is licensed under the MIT License.
+This project is licensed under the License.

 Feel free to use, modify, and distribute the code for educational and open-source purposes.